Back To Home

 USCIS added a separate section addressing letters from interested U.S. government agencies or quasi-governmental entities.iv The guidance includes examples of types of information that could support the components of the Dhanasar framework.
 For example, a letter could support a showing that the person’s proposed STEM endeavor has “substantial merit and national importance” if the writer shows that their agency or entity has expertise in the proposed STEM endeavor and that the proposed STEM endeavor “promises to advance a critical and emerging technology or is otherwise important” to maintaining U.S. “technological prominence.”

-USCIS also added a section to its Policy Manual for “specific evidentiary considerations” for entrepreneurs.v The agency clarifies for officers that documentation from entrepreneurs may have “unique aspects” and they may consider that “many entrepreneurs do not follow traditional career paths and there is no single way in which an entrepreneurial start-up entity may be structured.”
+USCIS also added a section to its Policy Manual for “specific evidentiary considerations” for entrepreneurs, some of whom may have education or experience in STEM fields.v The agency clarifies for officers that documentation from entrepreneurs may have “unique aspects” and they may consider that “many entrepreneurs do not follow traditional career paths and there is no single way in which an entrepreneurial start-up entity may be structured.”
 The guidance explains that relevant information could include ownership and investment records or an entrepreneur’s educational degrees or experience letters.
 For example, evidence that an entrepreneur has been admitted into an incubator or accelerator could support a showing that the entrepreneur “is well positioned to advance the endeavor.”
 Another example is awards or grants from government entities with research and development expertise, or from policy or research institutes, which could support a showing that the entrepreneur’s endeavor has “substantial merit and national importance” or that the entrepreneur is well positioned to advance the endeavor.

 Endnotes